Konstantin Päts: Legacy

 Päts's ideology went through major changes during his career.
 During the 1905 Revolution, he was considered a socialist, as he advocated progressive ideas that were considered socialist at the time.
 During his exile years, he became more of a social liberal, trying to use the best of both ideologies.
 By the time Estonia became independent, he had become a conservative, and showed influences of statism during his authoritarian years.

 According to international law and the Estonian constitution, Päts's actions were of no effect from the beginning of the occupation, or at least from 21 June 1940, when Andrei Zhdanov forced him to appoint a puppet cabinet led by Johannes Vares.
-Estonia's official position since the end of the Soviet era has been that the laws passed by the Vares cabinet and promulgated by Päts were void in any case as they had not ratified by the parliament's upper chamber (Riiginõukogu) as required by the constitution.
-The upper chamber was dissolved soon after the occupation and was never reconvened.
+Estonia's official position since the end of the Soviet era has been that the laws passed by the Vares cabinet and promulgated by Päts were void in any case as they were not ratified by the parliament's upper chamber, the National Council (Riiginõukogu), as required by the constitution.
+The National Council was dissolved soon after the occupation and was never reconvened.
+According to testimony from Rei, under the Estonian constitution, the Chamber of Deputies "had no legislative power" without the National Council.

 Legally, Päts remained the de jure President until his death in 1956.
-His active duties went to the last pre-occupation Prime Minister Jüri Uluots, who let Otto Tief form a government in 1944, before the Soviet reoccupation.
+From 1940 onward, his active duties went to the last pre-occupation Prime Minister Jüri Uluots, who let Otto Tief form a government in 1944, before the Soviet reoccupation.
 After Uluots died in Stockholm in 1945, presidential duties went to the oldest member of Tief's cabinet, August Rei, who formed the Estonian Government in Exile in 1953.
 The last Prime Minister in duties of the President, Heinrich Mark, handed over his credentials to the incoming President Lennart Georg Meri on 8 October 1992.